sparkflows/sparkflows-docs/docs/installation/configuration/configuring-kerberos.rst

 -----

   * When running with a Kerberized cluster, deploy-mode should always be cluster.
-  * The proxy user must be set in HDFS config
+  * The proxy user must be set in HDFS config.